Jarred Kelenic Player Props: Mariners vs. Athletics

 Jarred Kelenic At The Plate

-- Kelenic has 50 hits to go with a slugging percentage of .556, both of which are tops among Seattle hitters this season.
+- Kelenic leads Seattle in slugging percentage (.543) and total hits (50) this season.

-- Among qualifying hitters in MLB play, his batting average ranks 23rd, his on-base percentage ranks 53rd, and he is ninth in the league in slugging.
+- Among qualifying hitters in baseball, he ranks 32nd in batting average, 72nd in on-base percentage, and 11th in slugging.

-- Kelenic is batting .400 with two homers during his last outings and is riding a six-game hitting streak.

-- Kelenic has had at least one RBI in 43.5% of his games this year (20 of 46), with more than one RBI four times (8.7%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Kelenic has had an RBI in 20 games this season (42.6%), including four multi-RBI outings (8.5%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 19 of 46 games this year, and more than once 5 times.
+- He has scored in 40.4% of his games this season, with more than one run scored in 10.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.